 Click any row to get a breakdown of that row’s hours.
 For example, clicking on a task name will show you who tracked time to that task and how much.
 Clicking on the blue Spent hours will bring you to a detailed time report that shows each individual entry included in that number.

-For Time & Materials projects, the Billable amount column will show hourly rates multiplied by the time tracked, and you can see a Total billable amount at the bottom of the table.
+For Time & Materials projects, the Billable amount column will show billable rates multiplied by the time tracked, and you can see a Total billable amount at the bottom of the table.

 In the Invoices tab, you’ll find all invoices that have been linked to the project.
 For each invoice, you’ll see only the portion of that invoice that applies to the project you’re viewing.